 Your tiredness is real.
 It's not "in your head."
 It is your

-body's reaction to a combination of emotional and physical factors.
+body's reaction to a mix of factors.

 Doctors don't know what causes

 CFS.
 Sometimes it begins after a viral infection, but there is no proof

 of any connection.
 It's likely that a number of factors or triggers come

 together to cause CFS.